Fro

 3. "Kowtow" has a literal meaning: This term, which means to show excessive respect or submission, comes from the Chinese term "kòu tóu" (叩头), which literally means "to knock one's head".
 In ancient times, the act of kowtowing involved bowing so low that one's head would touch the ground.

 4. English is the most widely spoken language in the world: While Mandarin is the most spoken language overall, when it comes to languages spoken by non-native speakers, English comes out on top.
-It is estimated that around
+It is estimated that around 1.5 billion people worldwide speak English to some degree.

 5. Chinese has the largest vocabulary of any language: With over 50,000 characters in the written language, Mandarin Chinese has the largest vocabulary of any language in the world.
 While most Chinese speakers only need to know around 2,500 characters to be considered literate, the range of vocabulary is impressive.